space55/nrcc-site/content/_index.md

 ## Membership Benefits

-Members of the NRCC enjoy a series of privileges, such as:
+Members of NRCC enjoy a series of privileges, such as:
 - Access to the NRCC community
-- An invitation to the NRCC Slack
+- An invitation to NRCC's Discord
 - Voting rights for policy, financial, and technical decisions of the nonprofit

 ## Hosting Benefits